Noricc/wasp-object-recognition/README.md

 The goal is to use some data from the [Food 101 dataset](https://www.kaggle.com/kmader/food41) and try to use it to extend MobileNet so that it can classify pictures of food as well.

-## How to sent up an environment with Python
+## How to set up an environment with Python

 Make sure you are using Python 3: `python --version`.
 On Ubuntu, you can probably use the `python3` command to resolve any ambiguities.